Kyle Busch leads Gibbs trio to win 2nd NASCAR championship - WHIZ News

-Hamlin fell out of contention when a crew member placed a large piece of tape across the front of his car that caused his engine to overheat and Hamlin had to make an unscheduled pit stop.
+Hamlin fell out of contention when an aggressive aerodynamic gamble backfired because a large piece of tape placed across the front of his car caused his engine to overheat.
+Hamlin had to make an unscheduled pit stop to remove the tape.

 Truex recovered to finish second, but Hamlin didn’t have enough time to overcome the miscue and was a disappointing 10th.